deeplearning4j/deeplearning4j/windows.md

 If you want to set your PATH temporarily, you can do so with:
 ```
-    export PATH=... # Replace ... with what every you want to have there
+    export PATH=... # Replace ... with what ever you want to have there
 ```